Path to EU Market Entrance: Compliance

 - Name of “Notified Body” and its identification number

 - The “Authorized Representative’s” name and full address, telephone, fax numbers and e-mail

 The “Declaration of Conformity” and the “Technical File” need only be written in “English”.
-However, instruction manuals and labels need to be in the offical national language of the end user.
+However, instruction manuals and labels need to be in the official national language of the end user.

 The European Competent Authorities are the local regulating bodies in each member state and they ensure the market control.
 All IVDs require notification to the Competent Authorities and a European Authorized Representative for each device placed on the market.
 For Self-testing, and devices listed in Annex II list A and B, the Notified Body will issue the appropriate certification after an exhaustive assessment to ensure that all relevant requirements have been met.
 Subsequently, manufacturers can place the CE marking on their devices demonstrating their compliance with the requirements.

 Any questions related to IVDD?
 Contact us now!IVDD Inquiries